oscarprdev/About-me/README.md

 - 🌱 I'm currently studying a bootcamp with the goal to become a junior full stack developer.
 - 📫 The stack software skills that I'm learning are: CSS, Javascript, NodeJs, MongoDB, Angular, React and also PHP.
 - 😎 If you are looking for a motivated and passionated junior web developer you can text me here: vlcoscar8@gmail.com
-- I've just finished my first ✨ personal portfolio ✨, check it out at: https://portfolio-js-eight.vercel.app/.
+- ✨ I've just finished my first  personal portfolio, check it out at: https://portfolio-js-eight.vercel.app/.
 - 👀 Have you seen my repositories and you are not convinced yet?
 Then take a look to my profile in linkedin: www.linkedin.com/in/oscarperez8